junkafarian/sphinxfeed/README.rst

- This Sphinx extension is a fork of Fergus Doye's sphinxfeed package which itself is derived from Dan Mackinlay's `sphinxcontrib.feed
+ This Sphinx extension is a fork of Fergus Doyle's sphinxfeed package which itself is derived from Dan Mackinlay's `sphinxcontrib.feed
 <http://bitbucket.org/birkenfeld/sphinx-contrib/src/tip/feed/>`_